vapor/docs/docs/fluent/schema.md

 ## SQL

 The `.sql` parameter allows you to add arbitrary SQL to your schema.
 This is useful for adding specific constraints or data types.
-Quite a common use case is defining a default value for a field:
+A common use case is defining a default value for a field:

 ```swift
 .field("active", .bool, .required, .sql(.default(true)))